alvivar/chatserver/README.md

 # chatserver

-Chat with OpenAI API via fastwebsockets with Rust Tokio & Hyper.
+Chat with OpenAI models on a WebSocket server using `fastwebsockets` in Rust, powered by Tokio & Hyper.